PowerDNS/pdns/pdns/README-dnsdist.md

 compiler (g++ 4.8 or higher, clang 3.5).
 It can optionally use libsodium for encrypted communications with its client.

-To compile on CentOS 6 / RHEL6:
+To compile on CentOS 6 / RHEL6, use this script to install a working compiler:

 ```
 wget -O /etc/yum.repos.d/slc6-devtoolset.repo http://linuxsoft.cern.ch/cern/devtoolset/slc6-devtoolset.repo